devops-revanth/linux-blogs/cmarhcim2000509l70zuxf5db.md

 ---

-## 🧠 Introduction: The Journey of Software Development — From Waterfall to DevSecOps
+## 🚀 Introduction: The Evolution of Building Software

-Imagine you’re building **ShopSmart** — an online shopping platform that aims to delight customers and grow fast.
-But how do you turn your brilliant idea into a working app that’s reliable, fast, and secure?

-That’s where the **Software Development Life Cycle (SDLC)** comes in.
-SDLC is the step-by-step process every software project follows — from gathering ideas to launching and maintaining the product.

-Over the years, SDLC has evolved to keep up with changing technology and business needs.
-It started with the rigid and linear **Waterfall model**, then moved to the flexible and iterative **Agile**, evolved further with the automation-driven **DevOps**, and now embraces security at every step with **DevSecOps**.

-In this blog, we’ll explore these SDLC models through the story of ShopSmart — showing how each approach shaped its development, the challenges faced, and how the team adapted to deliver a fast, reliable, and secure app.
+Every software product—whether it’s a mobile app, web platform, or enterprise tool—follows a process from idea to release.
+That process is called the **Software Development Life Cycle (SDLC)**.

+But how teams plan, build, test, and deploy software has changed drastically over the decades.

+From the rigid, step-by-step **Waterfall** approach to the flexible and collaborative models of **Agile**, **DevOps**, and now **DevSecOps**, each evolution has tried to solve one simple problem:
+**How do we deliver high-quality software faster, with fewer issues, and greater adaptability?**

+In this post, we'll explore:

+* What SDLC is and why it matters

+* The major SDLC models that shaped software development

+* Why DevSecOps represents the future of secure, agile delivery

+* **How each model would look in action using a fictional e-commerce app called *ShopSmart***

+Let’s dive into the story of SDLC—from its roots to its most modern form.

 Before we dive into the models themselves, let’s first understand the **core phases of SDLC** — the building blocks that every software project follows, no matter which model you choose.